ncatlab/nlab-content/pages/346.md

 ### A non-unital version

 The fact (discussed below) that closed categories, in the above sense, are equivalent to closed [[multicategories]] with unit, suggests that there ought to be a version of closed categories that *don't* necessarily have a unit object $I$.
 In fact in this case the definition becomes simpler because we can omit all the $i$'s and $j$'s, but there is an additional wrinkle that we have to include "left evaluation" as a new operation.
-Furthermore, it seems that we have to use the Eilenberg-Kelly version of the definition, not the LaPlaza one.
+Furthermore, it seems that we have to use the Eilenberg-Kelly version of the definition, not the LaPlaza one; the "underlying set" functor $U:C\to Set$ corresponds to the nullary homsets $C(;-)$ of a multicategory.

 A **non-unital closed category** is a [[category]] $C$ together with the following data: